oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3/src/global.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3/src/global.ts)

-This file contains code that sets and gets the current node and explorer providers for the Alephium project.
+This file contains code that sets and gets the current node and explorer providers for the Oxygenium project.
 The `NodeProvider` and `ExplorerProvider` classes are imported from the `api` module.

 The `setCurrentNodeProvider` function sets the current node provider.
 It takes either a `NodeProvider` object or a base URL string, an optional API key string, and an optional custom fetch function.
 If a string is passed, a new `NodeProvider` object is created with the provided parameters.
 Otherwise, the provided `NodeProvider` object is set as the current node provider.